 When using sandpaper make sure you always keep the pressure even so that your finish stays nice and level.
 You also want to make sure you sand with the grain of the wood, so you do not cause any unnecessary scratches or imperfections.

 Thank you so much for stopping by for this weeks #TuesdayTipsWithFallon!
-Make sure you tune in each week for a new tip!
+Make sure you tune in every other Tuesday for a new tip!
 Look forward to seeing you then.
 Happy Sanding!!